Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-\bulletpoint{Evolution} Android malware is continuously evolving, and the effectiveness of malware detectors can be affected by this evolution~\cite{zhang2020enhancing,jordaney2017transcend}. \jh{To quantify the impact of malware evolution on malware detectors,}, we utilize the $AUT(f, N)$ metric as introduced by~\cite{pendlebury2019tesseract}, where $f$ denotes the F1-score of a given approach, and $N$ represents the evolution period. \jh{We set $N$ to 3, 6, 9, 12, 15, 18, 21, and 24 months in this experiment (see~\ref{sub:aut} for details).} This metric ranges in (0, 1), where higher values indicate greater resilience of an approach to malware evolution.
-In the study, we adopt a rolling algorithm over the data from 2011 to 2020 to calculate the $AUT(f, N)$ (see~\ref{sub:malware_evolution_algorithm} for the algorithm).
+\bulletpoint{Malware evolution} To quantify the impact of evolution on malware detectors, we utilize the $AUT(f, N)$~\cite{pendlebury2019tesseract}, where $f$ denotes the F1-score of a given approach, and $N$ represents the evolution period.
+The definition of $AUT(f, N)$ can be found in the Appendix~\ref{sub:aut}.
+We set $N$ to 3, 6, 9, 12, 15, 18, 21, and 24 months in this experiment.
+This metric ranges in (0, 1), where higher values indicate greater resilience to malware evolution.
+In the study, we adopt a rolling algorithm over the data from 2011 to 2020 to calculate the $AUT(f, N)$.
 Specifically, for each year, from 2011 to 2020, we first partition the data into training, validation, and testing sets with \texttt{8:1:1}.
-Next, we train models with the training data, validate to get the best model, and evaluate it on the test set to get the F1-score as $AUT(F1, 0)$. \jh{Then the model is applied to test data in the next $N$ months, yielding $N$ F1-scores.
-These scores are further used to calculate the $AUT(F1, N)$.} By averaging the $AUT(F1, N)$ values sourced from distinct yearly datasets for each method, we chart the outcomes in Figure~\ref{fig:evolution}.
+Next, we train models with the training data, validate to get the best model, and evaluate it on the test set to get the F1-score as $AUT(F1, 0)$.
+Then, the model is applied to test data in the next $N$ months, yielding $N$ F1-scores.
+It is important to note that the $N$ months of test data may span across different years.
+For example, if we use data from 2011 as the training set and set $N$ to 15 months, the corresponding test data will include apps collected from January 2012 to March 2013.
+These scores are further used to calculate the $AUT(F1, N)$.
+We repeat this process for each year from 2011 to 2020, resulting in ten distinct $AUT(F1, N)$ values for each $N$, if available.
+For instance, when $N$ is 3 months, we can retrieve $AUT(F1, 3)$ values for each year from 2011 to 2019, since the test data for 3 months after training in 2020 is not available.
+By averaging the $AUT(F1, N)$ values sourced from distinct yearly datasets, we chart the outcomes in Figure~\ref{fig:evolution}.